marcwright/info-session-code-along/readme.md

 ![wedo](http://i.imgur.com/6Kce0ca.png)

 ## <a name="build">Build a webpage using HTML, CSS and Javascript</a>

+**Question**: Has anyone heard of these terms?
+Has anyone built a website using HTML, CSS and Javascript?

 In Cloud9 we're gonna build a webpage that contains HTML, CSS and Javascript so we can see what each does for us.
 We'll walk through each of these step together.